 “Enter,” Maldonato bids.

 The ghoul who does so appears to be a teenager younger than Amelie.
 Her milk-pale facial features are beautiful and unblemished, while her gaze is placid and tranquil.
 She’s garbed in a flowing white gown that strikingly contrasts her waist-length raven hair and gives her an almost ethereal appearance.

-“Gisèlle, please escort Miss Savard and Jennifer Haley to the Paulson Investment lobby.”
+“Gisèlle, please escort Miss Savard and Jennifer Haley to the Centurion Investment lobby.”

 The ghoul bows, turns, and glides from the room with an eerily silent stride.

 Amelie: Amelie steps out of the way for the seneschal to address the ghoul and waits patiently as he issues his orders.
 Whoever Gisèlle is, the young lick cannot help but feel simultaneous jealousy at her beauty and relief that she no longer has hair that long.
 She can just picture someone grabbing and swinging it in this brutal new world.
 She carefully returns the chalice to where it last sat, and comes back to bow once last time before the great and merciful… Kindred who’s given her her life.
 Or unlife, as the others all seem to call it.

 “Thank you for your endless patience, Seneschal Maldonato.
 I will endeavor not to waste this chance.
 By your leave?”